Influencer Outreach versus Brand Advocacy: How to Divide Your Investment

 To be a true influencer, you need more than subscribers: you need authority.
 You need your audience to trust you.
 You need to be able to say, “Hey, this product is amazing” and have people go out and buy it, without hesitation.

 When someone has that kind of power – in your industry – that’s when you know you want to be working with them.
+But you want to make sure you have an influencer marketing strategy that works!

 The key here is having influence in the right places.